Academic Catalog

 3.0 hours lecture

 This course is a seasonal survey of arts and culture of the Kumeyaay Nation in what is now commonly known as San Diego and Imperial Counties and Baja California.
 Students will study Kumeyaay uses of summer and fall plant resources, and participate in the harvest and construction of Tule boats, e`waa house, hunting and fishing tools, various types of baskets, and clothing and jewelry.
 Guest lectures by Kumeyaay experts will be integrated into the course.
 Field trips to various cultural sites and events are a required component of this class.
-Also listed as KUMEY 117.
-Not open to students with credit in KUMEY 117.
-(AA/AS GE, CSU, UC)
+Also listed as KUMY 117.
+Not open to students with credit in KUMY 117.
+(CSU/UC) (AA/AS-C, CSU-C2, IGETC-3B)

 HUM-118